telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 It is possible to specify attributes in the physical layer specific to that NR netdevice: the attribute is applied to a particular BWP if specified, otherwise to all BWPs of the device.
 The supported attributes are the same as those listed in the previous section for `uePhyAttributes` and `gnbPhyAttributes`.

 Furthermore, using the `antennaModel` parameter, it is possible to specify the antenna model of the device with the same kind of attributes as the `ueAntenna` and `gnbAntenna` parameters.
+This parameter can be either a single object or an array of objects to set custom antenna properties for specific Bandwidth Parts using the `bwpId` property.

 ### `netDevices[i].channelId`
 **Type:** `uint32_t`